SBULeeLab/LinguaFranca-FSE19/README.md

 ### Style

 Most of the scripts in this repository are written in Python.
-They tend to write status updates to STDERR and to emit useful output to STDOUT, though the more complex ones use a resultFile instead.
+They tend to write status updates to STDERR, and write their output to an NDJSON-formatted --out-file of serialized libLF objects.

 If you have dependencies on other scripts in the repo, require the invoker to define `ECOSYSTEM_REGEXP_PROJECT_ROOT`.
 This environment variable should name the location of your clone of this repository.